Ritik8937/Express/README.md

     $ sudo docker ps

-Now, we can check our Express Application are and running or not, for this open browser and give address http://localhost:<port-number>
+Now, we can check our Express Application are and running or not, for this open browser and give address http://localhost: <port-number>

 Then we have to deploy this application on Kubernetes cluster.
 After setting up the Kubernetes cluster with kubeadm, create a deployment for this Express Applicatiom on master node.